-The SENDCo produces a termly report for governors, which details data, progress, provision and updates.
-The report is shared with all governors and discussed at governor meetings.
+The SENDCo produces a termly report for the RIG, which includes data and updates.
+The report is shared and discussed at RIG meetings.

 Parents

 We work in close partnership with parents and carers and value their view regarding SEND provision.
 Views are acquired through regular dialogue, including: